l0calh05t/advent-of-code-2022/README.md

 In any case, since Rust's default cryptographically secure hasher was a bit slow, I used [rustc-hash](https://github.com/rust-lang/rustc-hash) for this one.
 The same fast hash used within `rustc` itself.
 Additionally, this was one of those rare occasions where I used a labeled `for`-loop.

+## Day 24

+More pathfinding!
+This time with an obvious A* heuristic.
+And of course, still with the [pathfinding](https://github.com/samueltardieu/pathfinding) crate.